Ravn-Tech/HyperTag/README.md

 **Semantic Text & Image Search  (Experimental)**: Search for **images** (jpg, png) and **text documents** (yes, even PDF's) content with a simple text query.
 Text search is powered by the awesome [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) library.
 Text to image search is powered by OpenAI's [CLIP model](https://openai.com/blog/clip/).
 Currently only English queries are supported.

-**HyperTag Daemon  (Experimental)**: Monitors `HyperTagFS` for user changes.
-Currently supports file and directory (tag) deletions + directory (name as query) creation with automatic query result population.
+**HyperTag Daemon  (Experimental)**: Monitors `HyperTagFS` and directories added to the auto import list for user changes (see section "Start HyperTag Daemon" below).
 Also spawns the DaemonService which speeds up semantic search significantly.

 **Fuzzy Matching Queries**: HyperTag uses fuzzy matching to minimize friction in the unlikely case of a typo.